 As we ate we noticed that the shop and patio were beginning to fill up.
 Even though we weren’t sitting there I was a little sad when someone grabbed the table next to one of the most amazing outdoor stone fireplaces I have seen in a long time that I was dying to go and take a closer look at.

 We eventually decided to head back inside to do a little shopping.
 We must have come at the right time because now the place was packed and there was no hope of getting near the bar.
 It was so great to see a local business just crushing it!
 We took a little staircase upstairs to a small room filled with artwork and fun items for sale.
 I fell in love with a leopard wine travel case and a little wine crate perfect for a wedding gift.
 Neither of which I bought and now regret not getting.
 The store had gotten a little full that we ended up just paid our bill and headed out to allow for other people to enjoy their day.

-Since that visit I have taken every opportunity to tell anyone headed into Wisconsin about Red Schoolhouse Wines.
-I had such a wonderful time, the food and service was completely on point and with their renovations that will be finished soon it is definitely a place that I can’t wait to visit again.
+Since that visit, I have taken every opportunity to tell anyone headed into Wisconsin about Red Schoolhouse Wines.
+I had such a wonderful time, the food and service were completely on point and with their renovations that will be finished soon, it is definitely a place that I can’t wait to visit again.